VALIS-software/VALIS-frontend/notes/PLAN.md

 ---- consider

-- We only use a teeeny bit of fontawesome, can we save bytes here?
+- Material ui is > 50% of bundle, can we do anything about this?

 - Represent ensemble biotypes
     - https://www.ensembl.org/info/genome/genebuild/biotypes.html